 The peak season is between December and January, but you can already catch a good surf starting October until March.
-We went here mid-September and the waves were perfect for beginners.
+We went here mid-September and the waves are perfect for beginners.

 Where to Stay in San Juan, La Union

 There are plenty of accommodations available for surfers ranging from cheaper bunkbeds to pricey beachfront rooms.
-We stayed in one of the fan rooms at Monaliza Beach Resort in Urbiztondo beach area.
+We stayed in one of the fan rooms at Monaliza Surf Resort in Urbiztondo Beach area.

-We opted for the P700/night room for two with a king size bed, without aircon, and bathroom; nothing fancy—it’s a backpacker place.
-They also have a beachfront room with balcony, aircon, tv that cost around P2,500/night.
+We opted for the P700/night room for two with a king size bed, without aircon, and bathroom.
+Nothing fancy—it’s a backpacker place.
+They also have a beachfront room with balcony, aircon, tv that costs around P2,500/night.
 From the room, I can pretty much hear the waves splashing soothingly during my sleep.

-Monaliza Beach Resort was said to be the first one that offered a backpacker’s place in La Union.
+Monaliza Surf Resort is the first stay that offered a backpacker’s place in La Union.
 We met the owner’s son, Anthony Leubben.
 He’s known for his influence in pushing competitive surfing at Urbiztondo beach.
-Some medals from surfing competitions and other recognition displayed on the wall of their small restaurant.
+Some medals he won from surfing competitions and other recognitions are displayed on the wall of their beachfront restaurant.

-Monaliza Resort offered board rentals and surfing tutorials.
-Also, there were a few local surfer groups with their tents standing on the shoreline that offered surfing lessons for P500/hour and P200/hour for board rental, including rashguards if you don’t own any.
+Monaliza Surf Resort offers board rentals and surfing tutorials.
+Also, there are a couple of local surfer groups with their tents standing on the shore that offers surfing lessons for P500/hour and P200/hour for board rental, including rashguards if you don’t own any.

-The rideable waves were high enough and mostly approaching in set.
+The rideable waves are high enough and mostly approaching in set.
 Although seemingly easy and fun, it was exhausting for a beginner like me.
-But I definitely had a great time catching the waves; I never had too many chances in riding baby waves before.
+But I definitely had a great time catching the waves.
+I never had too many chances in riding baby waves before.